Simon D.A. Thomas

 Projects that I am currently involved in

-“Finding the potential height of tropical cyclone storm surges in a changing climate using Bayesian optimization” Read our preprint https://doi.org/10.31223/X57T5R and code https://github.com/sdat2/worstsurge to hear about a method for calculating the worst possible storm surge and its benefits!
+“Finding the potential height of tropical cyclone storm surges in a changing climate using Bayesian optimization” Read our preprint https://doi.org/10.31223/X57T5R and code https://github.com/sdat2/worstsurge (docs) to hear about a method for calculating the worst possible storm surge and its benefits!

 Feel free to get in touch.
 My email address is ${my github handle} at cam dot ac dot uk .